jax-ml/jax/docs/notebooks/thinking_in_jax.md

 These tracer objects are what `jax.jit` uses to extract the sequence of operations specified by the function.
 Basic tracers are stand-ins that encode the **shape** and **dtype** of the arrays, but are agnostic to the values.
 This recorded sequence of computations can then be efficiently applied within XLA to new inputs with the same shape and dtype, without having to re-execute the Python code.

-When we call the compiled fuction again on matching inputs, no re-compilation is required and nothing is printed because the result is computed in compiled XLA rather than in Python:
+When we call the compiled function again on matching inputs, no re-compilation is required and nothing is printed because the result is computed in compiled XLA rather than in Python:

 ```{code-cell} ipython3
 :id: xGntvzNH7skE